trueberryless-org/trueberryless/src/src/content/work/starlight/starlight-cooler-credit.md

 But I wasn’t done yet.
 It bugged me that the credits were always in English, so I decided to make them translate automatically based on the languages supported by Starlight.
 That’s when the real adventure began.
 I reached out to the community for help translating the plugin into different languages.
 The response was incredible!
 People from around the world offered to pitch in, and what started as a solo project turned into a global collaboration.
 Along the way, I made new friends and learned so much from everyone involved.
 Now, the plugin supports around ten languages, and more translations keep coming.

 What started as a simple idea turned into something I’m really proud of: **Starlight Cooler Credit** .
-It’s more than just a plugin—it’s a way to give credit with style, customization, and a touch of global teamwork.If you’re curious, you can check it out at [starlight-cooler-credit.trueberryless.org](https://starlight-cooler-credit.trueberryless.org/) .
+It’s more than just a plugin—it’s a way to give credit with style, customization, and a touch of global teamwork.

+If you’re curious, you can check it out at [starlight-cooler-credit.trueberryless.org](https://starlight-cooler-credit.trueberryless.org/) .
 Give it a try—I think you’ll love it as much as I do!